Start My Answer

 There is a deadline to answer a debt collection Summons in Texas

-Generally, you have 14-20 days to respond in Texas, depending on which type of court your case is in.
+Generally, you have 14-20 days to respond to a debt claim case in Texas, depending on which type of court your case is in.
 If you fail to respond within the deadline, the plaintiff may file a default judgment against you.
 If the court approves it, this type of judgment gives the plaintiff the legal right to garnish your wages, seize your property, and put liens on your home or car.
 To avoid default judgment, you should respond to the Summons and Complaint ASAP.

 Justice court deadline: The deadline to respond in justice court is 14 days from the day of service.
 If the 14th day falls on a weekend or holiday, the Answer is due by the very next day the court is open.